A place for veterans young and old - Shepparton News

 “There’s a whole process we go through in advocacy to satisfy all of those things, and to make sure he had the help he needs.”

-In spite of the odd example like this, Phil is generally talking in terms of what he and Jo have planned, and that is largely as a result of the COVID-19 pandemic.
+In spite of the occasional example like this, Phil is generally talking in terms of what he and Jo have planned, and that is largely as a result of the COVID-19 pandemic.

 Having purchased the property in December the couple had wanted to be a bit better established by July, however, like many organisations across the world, they have been forced to adapt.